 If you have the correct bounce angle on your wedges, you can hit more confident shots with your sand wedge.
 And as we know, the 56 degree sand wedge is a serious scoring club.

-Most 56 degree sand wedges have a bounce of between 8 and 14 degrees.
+Most 56 degree sand wedges have a bounce of between 8 and 14 degrees so you can adjust your selection based on the conditions as mentioned just above.

-The best way to figure out the right bounce and degree angle of loft for your 56 degree, is to have a wedge fitting where you might be surprised by what they find!
+The very best way to figure out the right bounce of your 56 degree, is to have a wedge fitting with a pro and he will adapt your wedges to your swing and conditions.

 Why Use a Sand Wedge With High Bounce (10 to 14 Degrees)?